 However, you should be aware that this calculation only tells you the approximate pay rate of the contractor.
 It does not tell you the bill rate.
 To arrive at the bill rate, you must apply a multiplier.
 The multiplier will vary depending on the position.
 A multiplier of 1.5 the pay rate is a good starting place, but location, industry, the level or seniority of the position, and other variables can impact this amount.
 It also depends on whether the contractor is W2 or 1099.
 A 1099 contractor’s bill rate may be double the hourly pay rate.

 If you are working with a staffing agency to source and deploy a resource, they can provide insight into market rates for the position you are seeking, especially if it is a job they commonly staff.
-If you are a hiring manager, you might also go to the internal recruiting or procurement team in your organization as they may already have staffing agencies they work with and can provide guidance on what to budget for a contractor.
+If you are a hiring manager, you might also go to the internal recruiting or procurement team in your organization as they may already have staffing agencies they work with and can provide guidance on how to set pay for contractors.

 One thing to be aware of in setting pay for contractors is that the duration of the contract affects the rate.
 The shorter the project, the more expensive the contractor might be to employ.
 Some staffing companies have minimums for deploying contractors and prefer long term assignments of six months or more.
 If you need a contractor for a very short duration, you may need a freelancer or go to a temping agency that works short term assignments.

-The other thing to be aware of is conversion fees.
+The other thing to be aware of when it comes to how to set pay for contractors is conversion fees.
 In many cases, organizations employ contractors to kick off a new project only to realize that they need to maintain a program or have a lot more work for the contractor to do.
 If the contractor is a good fit for the team, it can be possible to convert the contractor to full-time employment, assuming the contractor is interested in full-time and not a career consultant.
 Some staffing agencies charge fees for conversion, especially if the contractor has not yet completed the terms of the contract, but the stipulations vary by agency.